JM1/ansible-collection-jm1-cloudy/README.md

 ### Using content of this Collection

-You can either call modules and roles by their Fully Qualified Collection Namespace (FQCN), like `jm1.cloudy.devstack`, or you can call modules by their short name if you list the `jm1.cloudy` collection in the playbook's `collections`, like so:
+You can either call modules and roles by their Fully Qualified Collection Name (FQCN), like `jm1.cloudy.devstack`, or you can call modules by their short name if you list the `jm1.cloudy` collection in the playbook's `collections`, like so:

 ```yaml